Stories

 Nk’Mip Creek wildfire

-With just over 56,000 kilometres of natural gas and electricity lines throughout the province, we keep a close eye on wildfires every year and actively work with emergency response teams to help keep our communities safe and keep energy flowing to our customers.
+With over 7,000 kilometres of electricity lines delivering power to close to 185,000 customers in B.C.’s southern interior, we keep a close eye on wildfires every year and actively work with emergency response teams to help keep our communities safe and energy flowing to our customers.

-Our staff live and work in the affected communities so they’re as worried as anyone about how the wildfires impact families, homes and businesses, but they also feel a shared responsibility to keep energy flowing in BC.
-That became most apparent last year during the Nk’Mip Creek wildfire.
+Our staff live and work in the affected communities so they’re as worried as anyone about how the wildfires impact families, homes and businesses, but they also feel a shared responsibility to keep energy flowing in B.C.
+That became most apparent during the 2021 Nk’Mip Creek wildfire.

 The Nk’Mip Creek wildfire